jes/hardbin/README.md

 publish your new code on IPFS with ```ipfs add```, and then it's available and ready to use.
-It's just as much a first-class citizen as the version in this git repo, and you're equally welcome to access it via the hardbin.com public writable gateway.
+It's just as much a first-class citizen as the version in this git repo, and you're equally welcome to access it via a public writable gateway.

 Of course, pull requests are always welcome for improvements that might be useful to others.